 -

-Nazar returned home after years of uncertainty. ________ families of missing people may feel some hope after this story.
+Nazar returned home after years of uncertainty. families of missing people may feel some hope after this story.

 Because of that, / Also, / For example, / But,